Viren070/EmuHaven/README.md

 ### Dolphin

 - Download any game you want for the GameCube or Wii directly from the manager.
 It is easy to use and you can browse or search for whatever game you want.
-(Will come in 0.11.0, already coded the feature just need to release it)
+(Will come in 0.11.0, you can download the alpha release [here](https://github.com/Viren070/Emulator-Manager/releases/tag/v0.9.3).)
 - Download the latest beta release of dolphin through the manager and keep Dolphin updated.
 - Manage your user data and export it to any directory